Consumer Deals

 Satellite

-See Radio & Telly's Sky page for details.
+See Radio and Telly's Sky Digital page for details.
 You'll also find information on Sky in the regular FrequencyCast podcasts

 If you'd prefer not to pay for your satellite TV from Sky, there are a couple of free options, including Freesat.
-See the Radio & Telly Free Satellite page for more
+See the Radio and Telly Free Satellite page for more.

-Freeview boxYou can get Freeview for a one-off payment of around £30 (to buy a set-top box), provided you're within a coverage area (check coverage).
-Channels available on Freeview include BBC 3, BBC 4, E4, ITV2, Dave, BBC News, Virgin 1, Cbeebies and UK History.
+Freeview boxYou can get Freeview for a one-off payment of around £25 (to buy a set-top box), provided you're within a coverage area (check Freeview coverage).
+Channels available on Freeview include BBC 3, BBC 4, E4, ITV2, Dave, BBC News, Quest, CBeebies and Yesterday.

 With Freeview, there are a couple of options to consider - subscription to extra channels with Top Up TV, and TV content over Broadband with BT Vision.